robang74/roberto-a-foglietta/312-war-vs-panem-et-circenses-socialism.md

 The "**panem et circenses**" socialism ruled the world for centuries.
 And no, it never jeopardised the jearchy order in any way but stabilised it.

-Understanding is not an option, unless stupidity.
+Understanding is not an option, unless stupidity. &nbsp; --> [g.co](https://g.co/gemini/share/fb46e04eb8d6)

 +